vardaansinha/teacher/README.md

-## Build a blog site using GitHub Pages and Jekyll
+## Blog site using GitHub Pages and Jekyll
-> This site is intended to support Del Norte San Diego Computer Science classes.
-The blogs focus on learning Python using Jupyter Notebooks and Markdown Posts.
+> Below are the instructions to build your own Jekyll Site from this template.